 - You are reconciled to God the Father.

-For the unbeliever this reconciliation refers to a changed relationship between God and a lost world.
-The means of reconciliation is Jesus Christ, who was given as a propitiation for the sins of the world, which removed the rebellious and sinful man’s enmity toward God, thus satisfying His justice.
+For the unbeliever, this reconciliation refers to a changed relationship between God and a lost world.
+The means of reconciliation is Jesus Christ, who was given as a propitiation for the sins of the world, thus satisfying the Father’s justice.

 Romans 5:10 For if, when we were enemies, we were reconciled to God by the death of his Son, …

 Jesus has made it consistent for God to pardon.
-He has made atonement so that God can be just while He justifies the sinner, who repents and believes in His Son.
-Jesus, by the agency of His Spirit, overcomes the unwillingness of the sinner to be reconciled, humbles his pride, shows him his sin, changes his heart, subdues his enmity against God, and secures in fact a harmony of feeling and purpose between God and man, so that they shall be reconciled forever.5
+He has made atonement so that God [the Father] can be just while He justifies the sinner as long as he/she repents and believes in His Son Jesus, [and] by the agency of [the] Spirit, overcomes the unwillingness of the sinner to be reconciled, humbles his pride, shows him his sin, changes his heart, subdues his enmity against God, and [secures, in fact,] a harmony of feeling and purpose between God and [him/herself], so that they shall be reconciled forever.5

 2 Corinthians 5:18 And all things are of God, who hath reconciled us to himself by Jesus Christ, and hath given to us the ministry of reconciliation